kalawinka/minack/README.md

 •	test: number of sentences containing corresponding entity category in the test set \
 •	dev: number of sentences containing corresponding entity category in the validation set
 # train_small_no1.csv, test_small_no1.csv, dev_small_no1.csv
-Contains annotated training, test and validation sets of the corpus no.1 (small) in the csv format. \
+Contain annotated training, test and validation sets of the corpus no.1 (small) in the csv format. \
 Tables with 8 columns: id, txt, GRNB, FUND, IND, UNI, COR, MISC \
 •	id: id of the acknowledgement text \
 •	txt: sentence of the acknowledgement text \